LaurenMcG-ColdStorage/calc-server-side/README.md

 [Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

+## Requirements

+node.js
+axios

+## Installation

+- Fork this repo and clone it to your local machine.
+- Open the directory in your chosen IDE.
+- Ensure that node is installed by running npm install in your terminal
+- Run npm start in your terminal
+- Open a browser window and navigate to localhost:5000

 ## Description

 The aim of this project is to create a basic web based calculator.
 The calculator needs to be able to perform addition, subtraction, multiplication, and division.
 The calculator needs only to be able to take in two numbers.